Tamiami Canal (Airport Lakes)

 If you want to catch big fish and fish where big Peacock bass are!
 South Florida, Tamiami canal is prime waters for the elusive Florida Peacock bass.
 Many catches in the 4 to 7lb range with the state record being just short of 10-pounds.
 Come join us for the trip of a lifetime.
 You have earned it!

-Not only will you fish with a professional guide, all of our trips include: Fully equipped Bass boats, fuel and tackle.
+Not only will you fish with a professional guide, all of our Tamiami canal trips include: Fully equipped Bass boats, fuel and tackle.
 Everything you need for that trip you’ve been waiting for.
-The only thing you will need to have is a Florida fis
+The only thing you will need to have is a Florida fishing license.

 Corporate trips are welcome and very common for us, because of our size.
 We can accommodate your fishing needs from one to hundred.
 We also can provide everything from breakfast and box lunches to a southern BBQ to end the day.